jdemello/ili_count/README.md

-# ili_count

-## Count of influenza-like illness for selected US states
+# Count of influenza-like illness for selected US states

-You can find the charts in `figures/...`.
+### Software requirements

 I use `R` to manipulate the data and produce the charts.
 I use `data.table`, `ggplot2` and `scales` for this analysis.
 To download these packages, open `R` console and enter the following: